No passwords, no registration, no paywalls, no popups, no AI

 A. Hi.
 I haven't been able to find Chemtrol 402 or Type M440 steel, but it seems that you are saying the sockets plate okay with a copper preplate, but not with nickel plating directly on the substrate.
 This seems to indicate a reaction between the nickel plating and something on or in the substrate which the copper plating seals away.

 It seems possible to me that a 1-minute electroclean at 180 °F and whatever concentration you are holding just isn't enough cleaning.
-A fairly standard thing to do is to take a number of sockets, scrub them good with a scrub brush this on eBay or Amazon [affil links] and pumice this on eBay or Amazon [affil links] powder mixed into water with a little bit of detergent, and then rack them up for the normal cleaning, activating, and plating cycle.
+A fairly standard thing to do is to take a number of sockets, scrub them good with a scrub brush on eBay or Amazon [affil link] and pumice on eBay or Amazon [affil link] powder mixed into water with a little bit of detergent, and then rack them up for the normal cleaning, activating, and plating cycle.
 If the cloudiness disappears like it does with a copper preplate, you know that your cleaning just isn't quite good enough.
 If the cloudiness doesn't disappear with this cleaning but continues to disappear with copper preplating you know that I can't help you beyond suggesting that you copper plate them :-)

 Luck & Regards,